 The Society for Psychical Research was founded in London in 1882 by Henry Sidgwick, Frederic Myers, and Edmund Gurney.
 Henry Sidgwick was the first President of The Society for Psychical Research.
 Members have included William Barrett, Lord Rayleigh, Arthur Balfour, and Gerald Balfour.
 It is still in existence today.
 Their website states that they are “the first organisation established to examine allegedly paranormal phenomena using scientific principles”.

-The American Society for Psychical Research was founded in 1885 by Harvard psychologist William James.
-Members have included Sigmund Freud and Carl G. Jung.
+The American Society for Psychical Research was founded in 1884.
+Members have included Sigmund Freud, Carl G. Jung, and Alexander Graham Bell.
 It is still in existence today.

 The patent for the Ouija board (a type of spirit board) was filed on May 28, 1890, and the patent was issued on Feb 10, 1891.